 Listen to the Training-Led Growth Podcast (Episode 12, with Tom Clancy)

-Joe Moriaty spoke with Tom Clancy – UiPath’s Chief Learning Officer, and training industry veteran – about the huge opportunities that helping customers get better acquainted with your business can bring, and how online education is key to employee and individual growth.
+Joe Moriarty spoke with Tom Clancy – UiPath’s Chief Learning Officer, and training industry veteran – about the huge opportunities that helping customers get better acquainted with your business can bring, and how online education is key to employee and individual growth.

 Given his decades in the learning, training, and education space – at companies like Dell EMC and now at software automation specialists, UiPath – Tom Clancy has seen how customer education training can directly impact sales and growth, as well as overall customer happiness and satisfaction.